-These Poblano Mushroom Tacos are possibly the best tacos I’ve ever made.
+These Poblano Mushroom Tacos with cilantro yogurt sauce are possibly the best tacos I’ve ever made.

 The family has voted and everyone LOVES these tacos.
 Well, everyone except the select mushrooms haters, but you know, whatever.
 These are so good that I made them three times in the last two weeks.
 Once to test the recipe, then another time to photograph, and then again last Monday after snowboarding.
 Everyone was starving and we decided mushroom tacos had to be made.
 I made chicken and lamb tacos as well, since there are a handful of people who do not like mushrooms, and because my parent’s house was packed with people at that time and we needed tons of food.

 Even with the chicken and lamb tacos on the table, the mushroom tacos were the favorite by far.
 These are honestly the best, so healthy AND ready in just about thirty minutes… Which brings me to my next topic.